Best Robo-Advisors UK 2025

 A robo-advisor is an investment platform that automatically invests your money in a pre-made portfolio of diverse investments.
 These allow you to invest in a small selection of ETFs or funds.
 These are normally repackaged with friendlier names than the original basic underlying fund.

-The product range that you can invest in using a robo-adviser is not as broad as if you were investing with a human wealth manager.
+The product range you can invest in using a robo-adviser isn’t as broad as when you invest with a human wealth manager.
 As technology simplifies the choice to the basic risk and ethical options, a broader fund is offered rather than individual investment choices.

-To invest with a robo-investor, you will have to pick which funds you like in their portfolio and assign some of your long-term investment portfolio to it.
+To invest with a robo-investor, you’ll have to pick which funds you like in their portfolio and assign some of your long-term investment portfolio to it.

 Robo-advisors are not actually robots.
 The portfolios have been chosen by investment managers and given risk and geotags so that the choices you input on the website are matched to appropriate investments.